fs2-blobstore/fs2-blobstore/docs/README.md

-Note that `list` and `get` are modeled as streams since they are reading (potentially) very large amounts of data from storage, while `put` is represented as a sink of byte so that any stream of bytes can by piped into it to upload data to storage.
+Note that `list` and `get` are modeled as streams since they are reading (potentially) very large amounts of data from storage, while `put` is represented as a sink of byte so that any stream of bytes can be piped into it to upload data to storage.

 ### Path Abstraction